SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Animal Talks and Feeding Schedule*

-• 12:30 pm: Sifaka at the Sifaka Exhibit and the Prairie Dog and Meerkat show at the Exploration Zone
+• 12:15 pm: Prairie Dog Keeper Chat at the Exploration Zone

 *NOTE: These can change or be cancelled at anytime.
 We offer this list as a way to give you an idea on what to expect during your visit.
 Please ask at the front desk to confirm these times and locations for the day of your visit.